 Continue to offer your toddler all types of foods.
 You should avoid hard, small foods like nuts, popcorn, and peanuts that could be choked on.
 Encourage drinking from cups, mostly water.
 Try to offer a good variety of foods, but don't worry if your child is picky and has a variable appetite.
 Kids don't grow as fast this year as they did in the first year of life, so they often don't need to eat nearly as much.
 Many toddlers only eat a few bites or may skip meals entirely.
-If his growth is normal, this is nothing to be worried about.
-Stick to your guns if your child starts rejecting foods he used to eat well.
-Continue to give them to him and don't fall into the trap of offering only his favorite foods when he rejects what you've prepared.
+If their growth is normal, this is nothing to be worried about.
+Stick to your guns if your child starts rejecting foods they used to eat well.
+Continue to give your child the foods they reject and don't fall into the trap of offering only their favorite foods when they reject what you've prepared.